 ✎Tip: The Settings enables you to create a schedule Google cloud backup via once, daily, weekly, and monthly, enable email notification, keep the version history as you want, use the file filter to choose the files you want to backup or does not want to backup.

-How to Restore backup from Google Drive with CBackupper?
+How to Restore backup from Google Drive with CBackup?

 Step 1.
 Navigate to Backup Tasks, select the backup you want to restore, and click the three dots on the right side, then select Restore.

 Step 2.
 Click Add Source and select folders in Google Drive, then click OK.

 Step 3.
 Click Select Target and select Restore to original location or Restore to new location, then click OK to exit this window.

 Step 4.
 Set the restore settings and click Start Restore to perfrom Google cloud recovery.

-Besides, you could download the CBackupper desktop app to automatically backup files to the cloud (Google Drive/Dropbox/OneDrive/CBackup Cloud) with ease.
+Besides, you could download the CBackup desktop app to automatically backup files to the cloud (Google Drive/Dropbox/OneDrive/CBackup Cloud) with ease.

 That’s all for Google cloud backup and restore.
 In this article, you can use the most common software Google Drive, also the advanced version Google Cloud Platform.

-In addition, you can use cloud backup service – CBackupper if you have multiple cloud drives.
+In addition, you can use cloud backup service – CBackup if you have multiple cloud drives.
 It can free you from low disk space warning and help you manage cloud storage accounts of all your cloud disks at one platform.
 And more, this software is complete free.
 Just try it for yourself.